 When you’ve got a group of 1500, finding team building activities can be difficult.
 If you can’t face the idea of tracking that many people on a city Segway tour, the Escape Room challenge provides a much less stressful alternative.
 Once you’ve divided the group into small teams, it’s easy to get started and the virtual element means everyone can take part at the same time.

 It breaks up a conference

 Coffee breaks are renowned for revitalising weary staff, but sometimes even a caffeine hit isn’t enough to break that post-lunch slump.
-The Escape Room Challenge provides employees with the chance to get out of the conference hall and engage their brains – leaving them revitalised for an afternoon of presentations.
+The Arctic Escape Room Challenge provides employees with the chance to get out of the conference hall and engage their brains – leaving them revitalised for an afternoon of presentations.